 - Lower cost

 - Greater efficiency and productivity

 - Safeguards for physical and malicious threats

 Going paperless helps to reduce or altogether eliminate many of the indirect costs that come with hard-copy dental records.

 By scanning dental records and adopting a paperless practice you’re able to clear out all the space previously used for hard-copies—as a result opening up new space for more productive purposes like extra patient chairs.

 Another advantage of digital files is the time they save, and as the saying goes, time is money.

-By scanning patient charts, time previously spent looking for files can be used for more productive purposes instead.
+By imaging patient charts, time previously spent looking for files can be used for more productive purposes instead.

 Minimize Supply Costs